 How much does the Anthropic API cost per month?

-Why is Claude Opus 4 so much more expensive than GPT-5.2?
+Why is Claude Opus 4.6 so much more expensive than GPT-5.5?

 How can I reduce my Anthropic API bill without losing quality?

 The most effective strategy is smart model routing: automatically send complex requests to Opus and everything else to Sonnet, Haiku, or cheaper alternatives.
 ClawRouters does this automatically with a single URL change, typically reducing total Anthropic spend by 40-60%.
-You can also batch requests, use prompt caching, and optimize prompt length.
+Additional strategies include prompt caching (50% off repeated inputs), the Batch API (50% off non-real-time tasks), prompt optimization, and setting appropriate max_tokens limits.

 Will Anthropic lower its prices in 2026?